 |

-- Provide design-led strategies, specific to the population the project is intending to serve, that support or expand infrastructure for people to walk, bike, or use other kinds of transportation in and around the project site, including accessibility and universal design features, especially those that contribute to larger existing or planned networks
+- Provide design-led strategies, specific to the population the project is intending to serve, that support or expand infrastructure for people to safely and effectively walk, bike, roll or use other kinds of transportation in and around the project site; priority for projects that connect to walking, biking, or transit networks around the project site

-- Catalyze or position the station area for additional transit-oriented development in a way that leverages public infrastructure and doesn’t contribute to displacement of existing residents or businesses
+- Catalyze or position the station area for additional transit-oriented development in a way that leverages public infrastructure and avoids displacement of existing residents or businesses

 |